Green primary aluminium sourcing

 In 2021, 21 per cent (26) of Gränges’ sourced primary aluminium was defined as low-carbon in accordance with suppliers’ specified and third-party verified carbon footprint certificates, mainly related to sourcing within Gränges Finspång.

 Raised recycling ambition

-Gränges works to reduce the climate impact from sourced metal inputs by expanding the use of recycled aluminium as this can save up to 95 per cent of the energy needed to produce primary aluminium.
-The environmental value of recycling increases downstream in the value chain and end-of-life recycling is a clear positive contributor to the circular aluminium usage.
+Expanding the use of aluminium scrap is the most efficient way to reduce the climate impact from sourced metal inputs since such materials can save up to 95 per cent of the energy needed to produce primary aluminium.
+The environmental value of recycling increases downstream in the value chain and post-consumer (EOL) scrap is a clear positive contributor to the circular aluminium usage.

-Varying conditions and availability
+Varying recycling conditions

-The conditions and availability of recycled aluminium differ geographically, and the feasibility to increase usage depends on type of production as well as local availability.
-Since aluminium is often used as a long-lasting material in buildings and vehicles with long lifespans, the availability of recycled aluminium can be a significant constraint.
-It can also be a challenge to recycle aluminium since it is often used in combination with other materials, and since an efficient process requires good sorting, separating and re-melting technologies.
-Moreover, material for brazed heat exchangers consists of clad materials where different alloys are rolled together, which makes it difficult to separate upon recovery.
-Brazed heat exchangers are challenging to recycle at end-of-life as the various constituents are difficult to separate and sort.
+The conditions and availability of aluminium scrap differ geographically, and the feasibility to increase usage depends on the type of production as well as local availability.
+Since aluminium is often used as a long-lasting material in buildings and vehicles with long lifespans, the availability of aluminium scrap can be a significant constraint.
+It can also be a challenge to recycle aluminium as it is often used in combination with other materials, and an efficient process requires good sorting, separating, and re-melting technologies.
+The lower the content of alloying elements, the easier the materials are to separate, recycle and retain the value of.